ziyongcui/crimtech-comp-f20/snek/individual.md

 # Individual Track
 In the individual track, you will need to implement the game of Snake and sign up for a code review session.
+This is due on **10/02**.

 ## Acclimating to the Codde
 Run `cp snake_starter_code.py snake.py` to make a copy of the game, and run `python snake.py`.
 You should see a board with a red and black dot.
 The two blue dots represent the snake, and the red dot is the apple.